amonroca/anime-manga-hub/README.md

 - Recommendations and news (anime/manga)
 - Upcoming releases and episodes list
 - Centralized API access with global rate limiting to avoid HTTP 429
+- Episodes page with API-aware pagination (First/Prev/Next/Last), URL sync (?page), and accessibility (aria-live/aria-busy)
+- Toast notifications (non-blocking) for actions like adding to watchlist
+- Anime soundtracks section (iTunes Search API) with artwork and audio preview
+- Manga details: official “Where to read” links (aggregated from Jikan + AniList) and a “Related” section (manga only)
+- Mobile UX polish: hamburger menu toggles to a red “X” with ARIA, filters adjusted for small screens
+- Improved contrast and theme color choices for better readability and compliance

 ## Architecture